christopherbautista/LeadershipStyle/README.md

 ## How I Make Decisions
 - I optimize for good decisions made at the right time.
+- I am constantly trying to look ahead and try to avoid being reactive.
 - Reflection should focus on what we knew then, not what we know now.
 - Failures are part of learning, and learning is non‑negotiable.